 Sure, November may have a reputation as that dreary month between Halloween and the start of holiday-party season.
 But that’s why it’s the perfect time to cozy up with the family before your calendar fills up.

-Host a family movie marathon
+Host a family movie night marathon

 The shorter days have us yearning to cocoon with blankets, movies, and our favourite people.
 If you can no longer convince your guys to watch animated movies, check out what streaming in Canada in November for families on Canada’s streaming services.
 You can even serve a dinner of everyone’s favourite finger foods—and popcorn, of course.
 Lots of popcorn.